Laurie Cunningham: Real Madrid

+Later career

 Cunningham only remained in France for one season in 1984–85, before heading back to England to join Leicester City, although he played only half a season due to further injury.
 At the end of the 1985–86 season, Cunningham went back to Spain to play for Rayo Vallecano in the second tier.
-He moved to Charleroi in Belgium for the 1987–88 campaign, but was yet again struck down by injury, and in the new year was back in England on a short-term deal with Wimbledon, where he managed to help the Dons beat Liverpool in the 1988 FA Cup Final.
+He moved to Charleroi in Belgium for the 1987–88 campaign, but was yet again struck down by injury, and in the new year was back in England on a short-term deal with Wimbledon, where he managed to help the Dons beat Liverpool in the 1988 FA Cup final.

 Cunningham later moved back to Spain and Rayo Vallecano for the 1988–89 season.
 He scored the goal that secured their promotion to the Primera Division.
 Cunningham was killed in a car crash in Madrid on the morning of 15 July 1989, at the age of 33.
-He was survived by his Spanish wife and their son.
+He was survived by his wife and their son.